 “Both EPA and FDA have deemed those cleaning processes safe for human consumption, but from the dentistry point of view, it can have an impact on the health of teeth,” Robles says.

-The issue of erosion has increased over the last 20 years, he continues.
-Even if you make the healthy choice to switch from soda to water, the wrong kinds of water can still have damaging affects on your teeth, just at a slower rate.
+The issue of erosion has increased over the last 20 years, Robles continues.
+Even if you make the healthy choice to switch from soda to water, the wrong kinds of water can still have damaging effects on your teeth, just at a slower rate.
 A small amount of fluoride is necessary to make our teeth more resistant to cavities, but it’s important to know which brands have too much so you can keep your teeth healthy.
 If you prefer to drink water out of a reusable water bottle, here’s how often you should be washing it.